guardian/riff-raff/readme.md

   instances on the same server, and so the packages can override the port that it expects the server to be listening on when it has finished restarting.

+* Apps:

+  The sort of machine to deploy to.
+The systems machine interface will return a list of hosts with compatible apps, so this must match the responses from your operations teams deployment info scripts.
+Defaults to a single app with the same name as your package.

 Each package should come with supporting files in the `/packages/<package_name>` directory.
 For jetty-webapps we simply copy the entire directory into `/jetty-apps/<package_name>/` meaning that your war should be in `/packages/<package_name>/webapps/<package_name>.war`

-After the package definition, you need to define some deployment recipes.
+After the package definition, you may define some deployment recipes.
 These are essentially types of deployment that you might need to do.
 If the deployer does not specify a recipe to execute, the recipe called `default` will be executed.